zruv/FPGA-Speech-Recognition/README.md

     ```

 3.  **(Optional) Regenerate Coefficients:**
-    If you modify system parameters (e.g., FFT size, Frame Length), open `generate_fpga_coefficients.m` in MATLAB and run it.
-This will overwrite `Mel_Coeff_Pkg.vhd` with new constants.
+    If you modify system parameters (e.g., FFT size, Frame Length), open `scripts/generate_fpga_coefficients.m` in MATLAB and run it.
+This will overwrite `src/Mel_Coeff_Pkg.vhd` with new constants.

 ## 📊 Status